 “We need to know how to engage – who are the right people,” Dr Delisle says.
 “A lot of the fisheries issue is a male issue, but for us we wanted to open the interaction to women and youth, so we had to explain that to the community elders.”

-Heading up the project is Professor Neil Andrew, who came over to the University earlier this year after working with project partner WorldFish, a global non-profit research organisation devoted to reducing poverty through aquaculture and fisheries management.
+Heading up the project is Professor Neil Andrew, who came over to the University in 2017 after working with project partner WorldFish, a global non-profit research organisation devoted to reducing poverty through aquaculture and fisheries management.

 “The long-term security, sustainability and stability of these fisheries really will, in the end, come down to communities,” he says.